 Dr Golla is clinically credentialed to see patients at Children’s Health (Dallas and Plano campuses) as well as various UT Southwestern-affiliated hospitals including Texas Prebytarian Hospital, Dallas.
 Her primary clinic is at the Center for Autism and Developmental Disabilities.
 She is also the Director for various multi-disciplinary Neurodevelopmental Disabilities Clinics including post-ECMO clinic and Rare Autism Variants clinic.
 She recently established and is directing a multi-disciplinary clinic for Pitt Hopkins syndrome, in collaboration with Pitt Hopkins Research Foundation.
 This is one of only three such clinics in the nation, with a wide referral base from all over the country.

 Dr Golla has been very active as an educator and clinical researcher as well.
 She actively participates in training medical students, Residents in Pediatrics and Neurology and Fellows in Child Neurology, Neurodevelopmental Disabilities and Psychiatry.
 She also co-directs an annual CME conference titled ‘New Frontiers in Pediatric Neurology’.
 She has various clinical and research collaborations with faculty members from multiple divisions and departments including Physical Medicine & Rehabilitation, Psychiatry, Gastroenterology, Critical Care and Neonatology.
 She is also involved with various multi-center NIH trials in Autism and Rare Autism Variants.
-She has recently been invited to be the site-PI for a multi-disciplinary study, funded by NeuroNEXT network and NIH/NINDS, evaluating the effects of AFQ056 on Language Learning in young children with Fragile X syndrome.
+She is currently the site-PI for a multi-disciplinary study, funded by NeuroNEXT network and NIH/NINDS, evaluating the effects of AFQ056 on Language Learning in young children with Fragile X syndrome.

 Training and Background: